| Economic

 many small farmer and weavers among them, set out for a

 new life in America during the eighteenth century.
+The Famine

 in Ireland and Scotland